minibolt-guide/minibolt/guide/bonus/system/ssh-keys.md

  $ mkdir .ssh
  ```

-* Limit permissions for read, write and execute only to the user admin
+* Limit permissions for reading, writing, and executing only to the user admin

   ```sh
   $ chmod 700 .ssh